 3. In a medium bowl, whisk together egg yolks and 1/2 cup of granulated sugar until thick and pale yellow in color.

-4. Slowly stir the chocolate mixture into the egg mixture, and mix in a pinch of salt, cocoa powder, ground cinnamon, ground nutmeg, and remaining vanilla.
+4. Slowly stir the chocolate mixture into the egg mixture, and mix in a pinch of salt, cocoa powder, and remaining vanilla.

 5. Set up a double boiler to kill the salmonella in the meringue.
 On the bottom, place a saucepan filled with water over the stove.
 On the top, place the bowl of an electric mixer filled with egg whites, remaining granulated sugar, remaining salt, and cream of tartar.